 - Return the cooked onions and sage to the pan and stir with the liver for 1 to 2 minutes.
 Serve immediately and enjoy!

-That Clean Life gives you everything you need to meal plan for yourself or your clients.
-To add this meal to your plan, or to a plan for a client, click here.
+That Clean Life gives you everything you need to meal plan for your clients.
+To add this dish to your client’s meal plan, click here.